Powerful Women in Paintings

 Originally trained as an anthropologist, Kapwani Kiwanga translated her research into art.
 Her work Flowers for Africa are real flower arrangements that were put fresh in some exhibitions and left to wither, according to the exhibition’s duration.
 However, these bouquets were in fact background décor.
 That is they played an important role in creating a specific ambiance for the overall exhibition.

 Floris Hendrik Verster, born in 1861, was a Dutch painter.
 He came from an artistic family that encouraged his pursuits.
-Thus he took paintings lessons with Gerardus Johannes Bos and George Hendrik Breitner.
+Thus he took painting lessons with Gerardus Johannes Bos and George Hendrik Breitner.
 Moreover, he trained at the Royal Academy of Art in Hague and for some years he painted in the Academic style.
-Nonetheless, he experimented with still life paintings, such as the one we see below.
+Nonetheless, he experimented with still-life paintings, such as the one below.

 Here is another Impressionist in our small feature.
 Of course, this doesn’t come as a surprise because Impressionists painted en plein air.
 So the majority of them painted many flower arrangements too, besides scenes from nature.
 We can find beautiful still lifes with flowers in vibrant colors.
 Here’s a ravishing bouquet of Roses by Pierre Auguste Renoir.